tiberlab/tibercad/manual/Sphinx/Complete/modules/ETB.rst

     if  **true** , scaling  of  ETB  parameters is  applied (usually in  presence  of  material  deformation which  causes atom  displacement  from  equilibrium  position).
     This  option is  by deafult  set to **true**   whenever  a  strain  simulation is  performed on  the  system, otherwise is  by  default  **false**.

+ ``database_path`` : string
+   the path(s) to llok for parameter files.
+It can be a colon-separated list of path, with absolute paths of relative to the directory of the input file.

+ ``dataset`` : string
+    a non-empty string will be interpreted as subdirectory where the parameter files are searched for.
+This allows to keep differetn parameter sets separated.